joshrp/moonlight-docs/Troubleshooting.md

 * ASUS GameFirst
 * NVIDIA RTX Voice
 * Lenovo Vantage
+* Valorant (The kernel level DRM.
+A full Windows reinstall may be required to allow Gamestream to function.)

 ### Pairing dialog won't show up on PC
 * Check the list of known application compatibility issues above.
 Uninstall any programs on that list, and reboot.